rails-sqlserver/tiny_tds/README.md

 $ gem install pkg/tiny_tds-X.X.X-#{platform}.gem
 ```

 **Important:** You must not use rubygems version 1.3.7.
 You will almost certainly hit a *Don't know how to build task...* error when running the `rake native gem` command.
 Please update rubygems!
+Here is a link on [how to upgrade or downgrade rubygems](http://rubygems.rubyforge.org/rubygems-update/UPGRADING_rdoc.html).

 ## Development & Testing